-The guiding style principle of my aging journey is to add softness to what I already have to make it continue to work for me.
+My aging journey’s guiding style principle is to add softness to what I already have to make it continue to work for me.
 That includes hair, makeup, clothing, and accessories.

-When I visited with my stylist a few days ago, the word “softness” was mentioned again and again as we discussed a new cut and style.
+When I visited with my stylist a few days ago, the word “softness” was mentioned repeatedly as we discussed a new cut and style.
 As I visited my nail technician yesterday, we were discussing makeup application and colors.
 (She has worked in a luxury Spa for many years and has seen it all.)
 The word “softness” came up again.
 Do you see a theme here?
 As my features and coloring soften with time, so too should my choices.
 Softness can be reflected in the necklines of our clothing, hairstyle, and makeup application to make those details most flattering.

-Soft lines in my hairstyle and blended makeup with a brighter lip color, and the soft drape of a colorful scarf or blouse can achieve my goal while making the clothing I currently own more flattering.
+Soft lines in my hairstyle and blended makeup with brighter lip color and the soft drape of a colorful scarf or blouse can achieve my goal while making the clothing I currently own more flattering.
 I don’t intend to stop wearing black, but I will add something to the neckline to soften it.
-While my next purchases may be more colorful, I have made a significant investment in some pieces that I love, which happen to be in dark colors.
+While my next purchases may be more colorful, I have made a significant investment in some pieces that I love, which happen in dark colors.

 The lip color is Beautycounter Red and Scarlet.
 I often use more than one color to get the effect I want.
 I have been using the skincare and makeup from Beautycounter since last fall, and I couldn’t be happier with the results.
 You can find all of the products from Beautycounter on my site here.
 (I am a Senior Manager for Beautycounter, so I will receive a small commission if you purchase from this link.)